vmware/photon/content/en/docs/administration-guide/pmd-nextgen/photon-mgmtd-web-REST-API/system-management.md

 ### Platform & kernel version details ###

-To fetch the details about the platform and kernel versions on which the system is installed.
+To fetch the details about the platform and kernel versions on which the system is installed:

     curl --unix-socket /run/photon-mgmtd/photon-mgmtd.sock http://localhost/api/v1/proc/version